 Ability to analyze published research papers in the area of data storage, summarize research results, and share implications and connections to ongoing work with team members.

-Ability to present technical papers and/or technical work to peers locally or at conferences.
+Experience interacting with vendors and colleagues within the industry, including presenting technical papers and/or technical work to peers locally and at conferences.

 Knowledge of file systems such as ZFS, EXT, XFS.

 Experience working in a production computing environment, preferably with HPC data storage systems or at large scale.

 Working knowledge of file system structures and algorithms.

 Experience with Object storage and RESTful storage interfaces.